(c) 2000,2021 Peter McCollum

 Inside the rear of the case is a "PP-1A/ASR" power supply (the module in the middle), and battery compartments on either side.
 The batteries (1.5V and 45V) are accessed from panels on each end of the case.

-The circuitry includes 9 plug-in modules (the gray objects with colored arrows), plus 4 additional subminiature tubes.
-The plug-in modules perform functions such as IF amps, BFO, CAL oscillator, and audio.
+The SRR-4 circuitry includes 9 plug-in modules (the gray objects with colored arrows; the ASR-1 has 8 modules), plus 4 additional subminiature tubes in the RF front-end (6 tubes in the ASR-1).
+The plug-in modules perform functions such as IF amps, Discriminator, BFO, CAL oscillator, and Audio.
+The concept of tube-style modules was seen in the military AN/PRC-8/9/10 transceivers since 1951; the IF amp and Discriminator modules are still almost identical circuits, and are pin-compatible with these newer ASR/SRR units.
 Main chassis components are silver-plated, while rotary switch contacts and mini coax connectors are gold-plated.

-An upper view of the chassis.
-Note the 1N21B cartridge-type diode, under the screwdriver cap at bottom-center.
+An upper view of the SRR-4 chassis, showing the 4 tubes in the RF front-end.
+Note the 1N21B cartridge-type mixer diode, under the screwdriver cap at bottom-center.

-Inside the PP-1A/ASR power supply.
+Inside the PP-1A/ASR regulated power supply, providing 45V and 1.5V.
 Note the two unusual dome-shaped power transistors used in the DC-DC converter.
 Directly below the transistors is a toroidal inverter transformer, and another early germanium transistor.
-Two of the original electrolytic capacitors have been replaced with newer Japanese-made units.
+Several of the original capacitors have been replaced with newer units.

 The ST-2A Surveillance Transmitter